Ryan-Prashar/Weather-App/README.md

 # Description
-This is a simple Weather Application that allows users to search for real-time weather information of any city worldwide.
-The app is built using HTML, CSS, and JavaScript, and it fetches weather data from the OpenWeather API.
-The app provides details such as temperature, weather condition, humidity, wind speed, and an appropriate weather icon based on the weather conditions.
+This Weather App allows users to retrieve real-time weather information for any city across the globe.
+It leverages the OpenWeather API to provide accurate and up-to-date weather data such as temperature, weather conditions, humidity levels, and wind speed.
+The app offers a clean, responsive user interface where users can quickly input a city name and get instant weather details displayed with relevant icons.

+This project is a beginner-friendly implementation built using HTML, CSS, and JavaScript, showcasing how to integrate a third-party API (OpenWeather) to fetch and display weather data.

 # Features:
 1. City Search: Users can enter the name of any city to get up-to-date weather data.